Thanh-An-Pham/Thanh-An-Pham.github.io/_pages/cv.md

 Education
 ======
 * 2016-2019: Baccalaureate, Vo Nguyen Giap High school for the gifted.
-* 2019-2024: [B.S. in Pharmacy](https://tieulongphan.github.io/files/Bachelor_s%20Degree.pdf), University of Medicine and Pharmacy at Ho Chi Minh city.
+* 2019-2024: B.S. in Pharmacy, University of Medicine and Pharmacy at Ho Chi Minh city.
-  * CGPA: 3.00/4 - ranking 7%
+  * CGPA: 3.00/4 - top 7% (33/463)
-* 2024+: Pursing Mcs position in cheminformatics/machine learning.
+* 2024+: Pursing MsC position in cheminformatics/machine learning.

 Work experience
 ======